stadium-software/repeater-datagrid/README.md

 1.1.1 (CSS only) Added a few variables to the CSS for better customisation options

-1.2 Added optional 'Classic Paging' option
+1.2 Added optional 'Classic Paging' option; changed "Headers" back to "Columns", "HeadersList" to "ColumnsList" and the "Header" type name to "Column"

 # Application Setup